Want to learn how to subpoena Amazon?

 Amazon.com is the largest online retailer in the United States.
 Its sales topped $61 billion last year alone.
 They have customers in every state in the nation.
 These customers are purchasing almost every type of product you can imagine – from books to TVs to chainsaws.
-Customers are also using a wide variety of Amazon services: streaming movies with Amazon Instant, automating tasks with Mechanical Turk, and using Amazon S3 for cloud computing and storage.
+Customers are also using a wide variety of Amazon services: streaming movies with Amazon Prime, automating tasks with Mechanical Turk, and using Amazon S3 for cloud computing and storage.

 Hundreds of the most popular websites and web services actually run on Amazon’s S3 service.
 As lawsuits evolve in the 21st century, whether from online activity or items/services purchased online, it’s a safe bet that Amazon could have some potential discoverable information about a lawsuit.
 So, how do you get this information from Amazon?

-Unless Amazon is a party to the case at hand, you’re looking at a third-party subpoena for deposition and/or documents.
+Unless Amazon is a party to the case at hand, you’re looking at a third party subpoena for deposition and/or documents.
 As you might imagine, Amazon is unlikely to be…cooperative in your request.
 The only information Amazon lists regarding service of subpoenas on them is the following:

 Good luck with that.
 I suppose you could try calling them at their listed phone number, (206) 266-4064, but that just drops you straight to voicemail.
 If you navigate around the phone tree you can eventually get to an operator…who doesn’t have the ability to transfer you to anyone.
 All in all, contacting Amazon is a bust.